LivePersonInc/developer-center/pages/documents/ConversationalAI/BotAccounts/user-roles-permissions.md

 ##### Conversation Builder: Release Creator

-Users with this permission can only create and delete releases.
+Users with this permission can only do the following:

+* Create and delete versions
+* Create releases

-Use this permission with the Bot Builder or Bot Builder Lite permission.
+Add this permission with the Bot Builder or Bot Builder Lite permission as you require.

 ##### Conversation Builder: Release Acceptor

-Users with this permission can only create releases and accept releases, i.e., upgrade bots.
+Users with this permission can only do the following:

+* Create versions
+* Accept releases, i.e., upgrade bots

-Use this permission with the Bot Builder or Bot Builder Lite permission.
+Add this permission with the Bot Builder or Bot Builder Lite permission as you require.